riccihenrique/IA-Trader/README.md

 # IA Trader

-## Reinforcement learning agent to buy or sell stoks
+## Reinforcement learning agent to buy or sell stocks